Guide to Protect your Online-Self in 2021! 💻

 This leads us to the aim of this article.
 Many people argue that they have nothing to hide and protect online.
 But this is not the case at all!
 Your data should be yours and I am mentioning some of simple steps you should take to increase your privacy and security online.

-Change Your Passwords 🔒
+Change Your Passwords 🔒Permalink

 Now there are 3 important points about passwords: